confluentinc/ksql/docs/developer-guide/serialization.rst

           "userId": "peter"
        }

-KSQL would deserialize the JSON map into the ``PROPS`` field of the stream.
+KSQL deserializes the JSON map into the ``PROPS`` field of the stream.

-However, if the value schema contained multiple fields, for example:
+However, if the value schema contains multiple fields, for example:

 .. code:: sql

     CREATE STREAM x (PROPS MAP<STRING, STRING>, NAME STRING) WITH (VALUE_FORMAT='JSON', ...);

-Deserialization would fail as it is ambiguous as to which field the primitive value should be deserialized into.
+Deserialization fails, because it's ambiguous as to which field the primitive value should be deserialized into.

-A further potential ambiguity exists when working with top-level maps should any of the keys of the value match the name of the singular field in the target schema.
+A further potential ambiguity exists when working with top-level maps, when any of the keys of the value match the name of the singular field in the target schema.

 For example, given: